mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

 -   Easy for humans to add to, no matter their level of technical proficiency
 -   Easy for us to parse in the app
 -   Allowing comments in the file.

-Initially, there was one additional goal (no longer consideration):
 -   To have one file for all platforms, so that we'd remember to add a specific app to all platforms at once.
-With a conversation around potentially wanting different suggested app categories on mobile, this seems unimportant.
-(However, if one file per platform seems more streamlined, it's still acceptable.)
+With a conversation around potentially wanting different suggested app categories on mobile, this is less important but a nice-to-have.

 Other options considered included CSV, YAML, and plain text files.
 While YAML could be useful (as it's easy for less-technical people to read), we don't have a good YAML parser in the app yet.
 We could add a library, of course.
 However, we'd need to write our own document format test, because the YAML file (or CSV) would need to be structured in a specific way.